 A service plan is a written plan setting forth CPS recommendations and steps that must be taken before the child will be allowed to return home.

-No more than 45 days after the full adversary hearing, CPS must file a family service plan that specifically lays out the services CPS is requesting the parent to complete to achieve the permanency goal.
+No more than 45 days after the full adversary hearing, CPS must file a family service plan that specifically lays out the services CPS requests the parent to complete to achieve the permanency goal.

-For example, if the child was removed for physical abuse and there are no positive drug tests or any allegations of drug use, it may not be necessary for a parent to do a drug and alcohol evaluation and random drug testing to alleviate the reason child’s removal.
+For example, suppose the child was removed for physical abuse and there are no positive drug tests or any allegations of drug use.
+In that case, it may not be necessary for a parent to do a drug and alcohol evaluation and random drug testing to alleviate the reason child’s removal.

 A typical family service plan will include the following: